-The application or registration fee is fully refundable if the student requests cancellation within 5 calendar days after signing the enrollment agreement or 5 calendar days after submitting the application, if no classes have been attended, lessons completed or materials used.
-A request for cancellation which is not made in writing shall be confirmed in writing by the student within an additional period of 5 calendar days.
-The school may retain all of the fee after 5 calendar days or after 10 calendar days absent written confirmation, where required.
+The registration fee is fully refundable if the student requests cancellation within five (5) calendar days of submitting the registration fee.
+The registration fee is nonrefundable after five (5) calendar days, if no classes have been attended, lessons completed or materials used.
+A request for cancellation which is not made in writing shall be confirmed in writing by the student within an additional period of five (5) calendar days.
+The school may retain the entire fee after five (5) calendar days or after ten (10) calendar days absent written confirmation, where required.